 If the potential cost of a single downtime event isn’t enough to convince you that DNS Failover and load balancing is essential, how about brand reputation and loss of customers?

 For example, imagine you own an online retail store called Prince’s Essential Oils.
 You have one local store in Reston, Virginia, but 90% of your sales are from online customers year-round.
 Sales are rolling in, but then your DNS provider has an outage.

 Humans are notorious for their short online attention spans.
 After a few minutes, maybe even seconds, many of your customers start searching for alternatives and find Whitney’s Wonder Oils.
 Whitney’s Wonder Oils’s website is online and the oils are of comparable quality and price to your oils.

 You just lost who knows how many customers because of an outage and your lack of redundancy.
 And we’re not just talking about the sales you could have made during the outage.
 Some of these customers could have been or would have become long-time, “loyal” customers.
 Unfortunately, today’s consumers care more about speed and convenience.

 Again, why risk it?

-Failover is essential.
-It’s effective and it’s affordable.
+Failover and load balancing are essential for modern systems.
+They are effective and affordable.
 Still not convinced?
 Why not try it for yourself?
-Sign up for a free 30-day trial – you’ll get access for three domains, 1,500 records, unlimited queries, one free failover record, and more—plus there’s no credit card required!
+Sign up for a free 30-day trial – you’ll get access for three domains, 1,500 records, unlimited queries, one free failover record, and more.
 What do you have to lose?